gurajenaprince406/MartianRobots/README.md

 Following SOLID principles (especially with the command pattern)

 The solution is extensible for new commands and maintains clean separation of concerns.
+How to run the Application:

+Press F5 to run

+The program will wait for input - you can paste the sample input:

+text
+5 3
+1 1 E
+RFRFRFRF
+3 2 N
+FRRFLLFFRRFLL
+0 3 W
+LLFFFLFLFL
+Press Ctrl+Z then Enter to signal end of input (or Ctrl+D on some systems)

+You should see the sample output